Skip to Content

 Surrendering your PC

 If you wish to surrender your practising certificate, you must notify our office of the date you will cease engaging in legal practice.
 You’ll need to do this through our lawyer enquiry form.
+Please note that you cannot back-date the date of surrender.
+You must provide the current date or a future date for when you wish to surrender your certificate.

 Not renewing your PC